 - Tell your friends, family, teachers, and co-workers what you’re looking for.
 Ask if they know someone who might be willing to chat about their experience.

-- Set up an information interview.
+- Set up an informational interview.
 Contact people who are working or studying in your area of interest.
 Ask if you can meet them in person to talk about how they got to where they are.
 They’ll be more likely to open up to your questions when you’re face to face.
 Ask the people you interview for other contacts.

 Step 3: Practice